 Located in the College of Communication and Information, the Tombras School of Advertising & Public Relations houses two of the most popular majors at the University of Tennessee Knoxville.
 The Advertising and Public Relations programs offer Bachelor’s, Master’s and Doctoral degrees.
 The programs are nationally and internationally recognized and accredited for the quality of their scholarship and instruction.

-Our program offers opportunities beyond the classroom that involve professional internships across the nation, study abroad in Sydney Australia, Siena Italy and other exciting locations, and school-sponsored trips to network with industry leaders and alumni in New York, Nashville, and Atlanta.
+Our program offers opportunities beyond the classroom that involve professional internships across the nation, study abroad in Sydney, Australia, Siena, Italy and other exciting locations, and school-sponsored trips to network with industry leaders and alumni in New York, Nashville, and Atlanta.
 With its nationally recognized educators and wide-ranging opportunities, the School of Advertising and Public Relations continues to be a program of excellence at The University of Tennessee, preparing students and scholars to become innovative leaders in their respective fields.

-History of Advertising and Public Relations
+History of Advertising & Public Relations

-The University of Tennessee was among the first 30 schools in the US to offer marketing and advertising classes.
+The University of Tennessee was among the first 30 schools in the US to offer marketing and advertising courses.
 The Department of Advertising was a part of the School of Commerce and the Department of Marketing, which offered two advertising

 courses in 1914 called “Sales Management,” and “Advertising and Selling Campaigns.”
 In 1932 the first public relations classes were offered, however, Public Relations was a part of the Journalism curriculum for many years.
 It wasn’t until 2003 when public relations joined advertising as the School of Advertising and Public Relations.